-The primary goal of the one-year UC Davis Clinical Child Doctoral Internship Training Program is to promote professional growth and development and prepare interns for independent practice as health service psychologists with specialized experience with underserved child and family populations.
+The primary goal of the one-year UC Davis Clinical Child and Adolescent Psychology (CCAP) Doctoral Internship Training Program is to promote professional growth and development and prepare interns for independent practice as health service psychologists with specialized experience with underserved child and family populations.
 We firmly believe it is our responsibility to train interns and fellows who will exercise strong clinical judgment and contribute both to the welfare of society and to the profession.
-Our clinical child training program is committed to the lifelong learning process and aims to create an environment that supports trainees to develop across different competency areas by recognizing their strengths and areas for growth.
-We also respect each trainee's unique cultural identity that the trainee brings to the team, clinic, and community.
+Our clinical child training program is committed to the lifelong learning process and aims to create an environment that supports trainees' development across different competency areas by recognizing their strengths, unique identities, and areas for growth.
 The program subscribes to a practitioner-scholar model, which emphasizes knowledge of current research to guide assessment and intervention with diverse, underserved, and oftentimes historically oppressed communities.
-The clinical psychology training program is a challenging and dynamic internship program that provides advanced training in the areas of direct evidence-based, developmentally appropriate, and culturally-sensitive clinical service, professional development, ethical decision-making, and scholarly inquiry.
+The clinical psychology training program is a challenging and dynamic internship program that provides advanced training in the areas of direct evidence-based, developmentally appropriate, and culturally sensitive clinical service, professional development, ethical decision-making, and scholarly inquiry.
 We support interns in reflecting on their self-care practices in order to increase their longevity and effective engagement in the field.
 Successful interns are actively open to the learning process, adaptable, flexible, culturally curious, and collaborative.

-Over the course of the one-year UC Davis Clinical Child Doctoral Internship Program, interns will receive training and supervised experience in therapeutic interventions (e.g., individual, family, dyadic, and group therapy), psychological testing (e.g., comprehensive psychological evaluations, intake assessments, and brief psychological screening), and consultation (e.g., to internal providers and to local agencies/schools).
+Over the course of the one-year UC Davis Clinical Child and Adolescent Psychology (CCAP) Doctoral Internship Program, interns will receive training and supervised experience in therapeutic interventions (e.g., individual, family, and group therapy), psychological testing (e.g., comprehensive psychological evaluations, intake assessments, and brief psychological screening), and consultation (e.g., to internal providers and to local agencies/schools).

-It is expected that the interns will develop competencies in a range of areas outlined by the Association of State and Provincial Psychology Boards (ASPPB), the Association of

-Psychology Postdoctoral and Internship Centers (APPIC), the American Psychological Association (APA), the Commission on Accreditation (CoA), and the APA Standards of Accreditation (SoA) for Health Service Psychology (HSP).
+It is expected that the interns will develop competencies in a range of areas outlined by the Association of State and Provincial Psychology Boards (ASPPB), the Association of Psychology Postdoctoral and Internship Centers (APPIC), the American Psychological Association (APA), the Commission on Accreditation (CoA), and the APA Standards of Accreditation (SoA) for Health Service Psychology (HSP).
 These competencies include: